 • The Accreditation Committee will review the updated outcomes each year prior to and at its fall meeting.

+TRAINING AND ASSESSMENT OF TEAM AND EVALUATOR EFFECTIVENESS

 Training of On-Site Evaluators

 The Council conducts a training program the day before each focused and comprehensive on-site evaluation for evaluators participating in their first on-site evaluation for the Council.
 The objective of these training sessions is to ensure that evaluators are knowledgeable about Council accreditation standards, policies, and procedures, and are clear about their roles as agency representatives.
 Each training session emphasizes Standard 8., Educational Program Effectiveness, related to student achievement (i.e., assessment of the college’s students with regard to institutionally developed standards as well to the Council’s student achievement standards).
 Experienced evaluation team members and staff collaborate to conduct the formal training session provided during the afternoon before the visit.
 The Council has developed